agilepro/better-thought/markdown/chapter-04.md

 At night, the brain keeps watch.

-Many dreams feature being late, lost, unprepared, or failing in some way.
+Many dreams{i:dreams} feature being late, lost, unprepared, or failing in some way.

 We may wake up uneasy before a single conscious thought forms--the emotional residue still present.
 My morning thoughts are often grim and I wonder about those vaguely unsettling dreams.